-The plates I chose were partially found at thrift stores.
+The plate stack was partially found at thrift stores.
 The tree plates are from a North Carolina potter that I like, Janet Resnik.
-The pottery plate in the center I thrifted.
+The pottery plate in the center was thrifted.
 It really works well to separate the two tree plates and border the bread and butter plate.
 Love how this looks.

 This is how the whole thing came together in this really simple but colorful and seasonal Fall tablescape.
 We really enjoyed eating our meal at this table.

 The message here is to encourage you to take out your “good” stuff and enjoy it.
 It’s a great way to lift your mood and make your meals a more pleasant experience.